Fishguard Harbour railway station: History

 In conjunction with building the East Breakwater, a new 2 mi railway would be built to connect to the liner terminal with the West Wales line.
 The line, which would bypass the steeper gradients and curves on this part of the original line, would have a deep cutting, embankments and two tunnels.
 However, within two years, the project to build the breakwater and ocean-going terminal was abandoned after it became clear silting (which could not be prevented by dredging) would prevent large ocean-going ships from ever using the port.
 The East Breakwater was left unfinished.
 Although two sections of the new railway to the proposed port terminal were completed before the project ended, they were abandoned and never used.
-Rail traffic would continue to use the original route to Goodwick.
+Railway traffic would continue to use the original route to Goodwick.